Starting anything new can be challenging when it’s easier stay as you are.

 Starting a pension fund is not the same as opening a bank account.

-Pension funds invest in a myriad of assets like stocks, bonds, property, commodities and alternatives.
+Pension funds invest in a myriad of assets like stocks, bonds, property, commodities, currencies and lots of other things.

 As such, there are elements of both investment and legislative risk involved.